Adult Dance Programs

 Adult Class Offerings

 Come home to yourself in a community of supportive teachers and kindred adult spirits!
-We offer daytime and evening classes for adults in a variety of dance styles.
+We offer evening classes for adults in a variety of dance styles.
 Our class schedule is updated regularly and works on a drop-in basis.
 Most classes are $12 – you can pay as you go, or pick up a handy AIWA Adult Class Card (a $60 value for $50) from our office.
 Class cards never expire, can be used for all of our Adult Class offerings, and are easily reloadable!

 AfroCaribbean dance is an African-rooted style of dance woven with the multicultural influences of traditional Caribbean dance.
 This style is generally fast-paced, high energy, free spirited, and uses the whole body.